J535D165/CoronaWatchNL/README.md

 ### Deprecated (pending)

 The following datasets are awaiting deprecation.
-They are replaced by new datasets.
+They are (being) replaced by new datasets.

 | Dataset | Source | Variables | Alternative  |
 |---|---|---|---|